-A diagnosis of acute/active esophagitis means that your pathologist has seen these changes under the microscope and that the changes are consistent with the symptoms or endoscopic findings.
-GERD is the most common cause of acute/active esophagitis, however, the microscopic features can be seen in other types of esophagitis (see below).
+A diagnosis of acute or active esophagitis means that your pathologist has seen these changes under the microscope and that the changes are consistent with the symptoms or endoscopic findings.
+GERD is the most common cause of acute or active esophagitis, however, the microscopic features can be seen in other types of esophagitis (see below).

 When viewed with an endoscope, these damaged areas look like white plaques (a raised area of tissue that stands out from the surrounding normal tissue).